VEAN GREGG – Baseball

 An electrifying runner on the gridiron, he was an All-American at the University of Washington and went on to greater fame in the professional ranks, earning a Pro Football Hall of Fame berth and a place on the San Francisco 49ers all-time backfield.
-He hung around for a long time in the pro ranks with great justification.

 AL ULBRICKSON – Crew